cjmxp/HashBounds/README.md

 ```
 var HashBounds = require('hashbounds')
-var hashBounds = new HashBounds(10,2) // size of parent cells, amount of levels
+var hashBounds = new HashBounds(10,2) // size of parent cells (In squares of 2), amount of levels
 var node = {
 bounds: {
 x: 10,